yazz/VisualJS/README.md

 # Yazz Pilot
 ## Self Service apps without the IT department

-We were on the front page of Hacker News for 2 days!! https://news.ycombinator.com/item?id=21734845
+We were on the front page of Hacker News for 2 days: https://news.ycombinator.com/item?id=21734845

 <br/><br/><br/>